pouriap/Chatman/index.md

  - Install Chatman on two computers that are on the same network.

  - A `config.conf` file will be created that stores configurations for Chatman.
 If you want, you can change configurations according to the instructions in the comments.

+- Or you could build the `jar` yourself from the sources if you know how to do that.